Korean mythology: Creation narratives

 Several Korean shamanic narratives discuss the creation and primordial history of the world.
 The most complete creation narratives are found in the northern and Jeju traditions, although one is known from the west-central tradition.
 Several East Coast versions of the Jeseok bon-puri also incorporate relevant elements.

 The northern and Jeju creation narratives share many elements.
 In both traditions, the universe is created with the division of heaven and earth, which were originally fused.
 A giant is often involved in the creation; in one northern narrative, the creator god Mireuk who cleaves heaven and earth is said to have eaten grain by the seom (180 liters) and to have worn robes with sleeves twenty feet (6.7 meters) long or wide.
 In both northern and Jeju myths, a benevolent god is challenged by an usurper who claims rule over the human world.
 The two gods engage in three contests to decide who will rule.
 In both, the final challenge is a flower-growing contest, in which the god that grows the better flower will take charge of humanity.
 The benevolent god grows the (better) flower, but the usurper steals it while the other god sleeps.
 Having won this final contest, the usurper takes control of the world, but his unjust victory is the source of the evil and suffering of the present world.
-Both northern and Jeju creation myths also tell of how there are once two suns and two moons, making the world very hot during day and very cold during night, until a deity destroys one of each.
+Both northern and Jeju creation myths also tell of how there were once two suns and two moons, making the world very hot during day and very cold during night, until a deity destroys one of each.